Skip to main content

 Corals

 These forests support an enormous diversity of life and perform functions that are essential to the planet’s balance.
-They serve as nurseries for countless marine species, protect coastal areas from erosion and the impact of storms, and help keep water clean.

 An uncertain future